zig-gamedev/zig-gamedev/libs/zgpu/README.md

 ## Getting started

 Copy `zgpu`, `zpool` and `zglfw` folders to a `libs` subdirectory of the root of your project.

+`zgpu` uses prebuilt, native wgpu implementation (Dawn).
+Binaries can be found in [dawn-bin](https://github.com/michal-z/dawn-bin) repo.
+Build script expects binaries in `libs/zgpu/libs/dawn` folder.
+You can create a submodule in your project to fetch the binaries:

+`git submodule add -b main https://github.com/michal-z/dawn-bin libs/zgpu/libs/dawn`

 Then in your `build.zig` add:
 ```zig